bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-Note that YouTube can also help you "make subtitles" with its speech recognition tool, but you will only be able to export in .srt format afterwards.
-You will have to convert this format afterwards to .vtt.
+<p>Note that YouTube can also help you "make subtitles" with its speech recognition tool, but you will only be able to export in .srt format afterwards.
+You will have to convert this format afterwards to .vtt.</p>

 <h4>Try your subtitled/captioned video</h4>
 <!------------------------------------------------------------------------------------------------>